traines-source/transport-network-animator/README.md

 ## Breaking Changes
 * Stations need to have a `data-station` attribute instead of an `id`.
 Elements that can be animated will be sourced from the entire SVG document instead of only the `elements` and `station` groups.
+* To achieve the previous behavior of the `noanim` flag, the `noanim-nozoom` flags now need to be used.